 INDIANAPOLIS – Transfers of nursing home residents to and from the hospital frequently expose these frail, older adults to medication errors and poor follow-up care resulting in near or serious harm to one in four nationwide.

-Research conducted as part of the OPTIMISTIC study, an innovative program developed and implemented at a growing number of nursing homes by clinician-researchers from the Indiana University Center for Aging Research and the Regenstrief Institute, shows that employing nurse practitioners who use evidence-based elements to improve care on multiple fronts, including proactive chronic care management, urgent care, and robust transitional care services significantly improves the transfer process resulting in fewer errors and safer care.
+Research conducted as part of the OPTIMISTIC study, an innovative program developed and implemented at a growing number of nursing homes by clinician-researchers from the IU Center for Aging Research at Regenstrief Institute, shows that employing nurse practitioners who use evidence-based elements to improve care on multiple fronts, including proactive chronic care management, urgent care, and robust transitional care services significantly improves the transfer process resulting in fewer errors and safer care.

 “OPTIMISTIC Transition Visits: A Model to Improve Hospital to Nursing Facility Transfers,” published online in the peer-reviewed Annals of Long-Term Care: Clinical Care and Aging describes and analyzes the transition visits with residents and their families conducted by the OPTIMISTIC nurse practitioners.

 The aim of OPTIMISTIC — an acronym for Optimizing Patient Transfers, Impacting Medical quality and Improving Symptoms: Transforming Institutional Care — is to improve care and communication within nursing facilities and between these facilities and acute-care institutions so problems can be caught and solved, improving quality of care and reducing unnecessary hospital transfers.